IT Architecture

 • Webshop Sales

-And we can go on endlessly with all the IT concepts that today are implemented in organizations.
-The challenge is to have all these IT concepts co-exist and collaborate so they don't interfere or counteract, but collaborate and enforce each other.
+We can go on endlessly with all the IT concepts implemented today in organizations.
+The challenge is to have all these IT concepts co-exist and collaborate so they don't interfere or counteract but collaborate and enforce each other.

 That is where IT architecture comes into place.
-IT architects will make sure that the IT concepts form a coherent and consistent whole.
+IT architects will ensure that the IT concepts are coherent and consistent.

 One of the major benefits of working with IT architecture is increasing the ability to implement new IT concepts quickly and successfully.
 Various organizations are progressing with IT architecture to improve awareness and maturity of their cybersecurity.